A Survey on Multimodal Disinformation Detection: Multimodal Factuality Prediction

-\cite{Nakamura2020} developed a multimodal dataset containing one million posts including text, image, metadata, and comments collected from Reddit.
-The dataset was labeled with 2, 3, and 6-ways labels. \cite{Volkova_Ayton_Arendt_Huang_Hutchinson_2019} proposed models for detecting misleading information using images and text.
-They developed a corpus of 500,000 Twitter posts, consisting of images labeled with six classes: disinformation, propaganda, hoaxes, conspiracies, clickbait, and satire.
-They then compared how different combinations of models (i.e., textual, visual, and lexical characteristics of the text) performed. \textit{Fauxtography} has also been commonly used in social media in different forms such as a fake image with false claims, a true image with false claims. \cite{EMNLP2019:fauxtography} investigated factuality of claims with respect to images and compared the performance of different feature groups between text and images.
-Another notable work in this direction is FauxBuster \cite{zhang2018fauxbuster}, which uses content in social media (e.g., comments) in addition to the content in the images and the texts. \cite{wang2020understanding} analyzed fauxtography images in social media posts and found that posts with doctored images increase user engagement, specifically in Twitter and Reddit.
-Their findings reveal that doctored images are often used as memes to mislead or as a means of satire and they have `clickbait' power, which drives engagement.
+\textit{Fauxtography} is defined as \textit{``visual images, especially news photographs, which convey a questionable (or outright false) sense of the events they seem to depict''} \cite{cooper2007concise}.
+It is also commonly used in social media in different forms such as a fake image with false claims, a true image with false claims. \citet{zhang2018fauxbuster} defined that \textit{``a post is a fauxtography if the image of the post (i) directly supports a false claim, or (ii) conveys misinformation of a true claim.''} An example is shown in Figure \ref{fig:example_fact_harmful} (in Appendix \ref{sec:app_exm_factuality_harmful}). \citet{zhang2018fauxbuster} developed FauxBuster to detect fauxtographic social media content, which uses social media comments in addition to the content in the images and the texts. \citet{EMNLP2019:fauxtography} investigated the factuality of claims with respect to images and compared the performance of different feature groups between text and images. \citet{wang2020understanding} analyzed fauxtography images in social media posts and found that posts with doctored images increase user engagement in the form of re-shares, likes, and comments, specifically in Twitter and Reddit.
+They pointed out that doctored images are often used as memes to mislead or as a means of satire, and that they have a `clickbait' power to drive engagement.